Privatix/dapp-smart-contract/README.md

 * `npm run deploy` script deploys contract to local_geth network.
 Although it seems not much useful it provides information about deploys costs, you can see them in ganache.log.
 * `npm run ropsten` deploys contract into ropsten testnet.

-After deploying, abi files are saved to current directory (psc).
+After deploying, abi files are saved to current directory (root of project).

 It's necessary to point out which configuration you want to use.
 Available configurations are: